 • tomato paste – adds umami to the sauce.

-• wine – red wine is the key ingredient that gives coq au vin its signature flavor.
+• wine – red wine is the key ingredient that gives chicken coq au vin its signature flavor.
 More on selecting an exact variety below.

 • bay leaf – adds complexity to the sauce during the cooking process.